 - The duration of the agreement

-What happens after I submit a Letter of Authority?
+What happens after a Letter of Authority is submitted?

 Once you’ve signed a Letter of Authority, your broker or consultant will usually get started as soon as possible since the letter is valid from the date signed.
 This means there are no delays in them going ahead and finding you a better deal for your business electricity, gas, or both.
 It also gives you peace of mind and makes switching as easy as possible.

-The tech-enabled energy experts at Bionic can find the right deal for your business in a matter of minutes and help you with the switch.
-To start your business energy price comparison, get a quote online using just your postcode, or give us a call on 0800 028 3996.
+The tech-enabled energy experts at Bionic can find the right deal for your business energy, including business electricity and business gas, and help you with the switch.
+To start your business energy price comparison, get a quote online using just your postcode or give us a call on 0800 028 3996.